Navigating the New Executive Order: Fair Pay and How Syndio Helps

 How does Syndio continue to help?

-Syndio’s software is well-positioned to assist companies in this changing environment because it focuses on eliminating unlawful discrimination and bias in pay.
+Syndio’s software is well-positioned to assist companies in this changing environment because it focuses on meeting compliance requirements and ensuring consistency for all employees.
 Here’s how:

 • Eliminating unlawful bias: Syndio’s tools are designed to identify and correct pay disparities stemming from unlawful bias, directly aligning with the Executive Order’s focus on eliminating discrimination.
 Unlike AAP-based analyses, Syndio provides tailored pay equity solutions that help address complex pay structures.